moorepants/HumanControl/WhippleModel/README.md

 gains, the various transfer function for the open and closed loops, and the handling qualities metric for both steer torque and roll torque inputs.

-generate_data.m : Generates the data by simulating and perturbing the Simulink model.
+generate_data.m : Generates the data (transfer functions, simulation results, and handling quality metric) by simulating and perturbing the Simulink model.

-create_ieee_paper_plots.m : Generates most of the plots for our journal paper on the topic.
+create_ieee_paper_plots.m : Generates most of the plots for our first journal paper on the topic.

 fix_ps_linstyle.m : [A file from the Matlab file exchange](http://www.mathworks.com/matlabcentral/fileexchange/17928) for